stanchanpsu/be-nice/README.md

 ## Usage

-Talk to Google Assistant (on phone or Google Home):
+Start Be Nice on Google Assistant (on phone, Allo, or Google Home):
 > Hey Google, talk to be nice

 > Hey Google, ask be nice to compliment me

 Compliment Someone:
-> Compliment Angela
+> Compliment Annie

-> Give Angela a compliment
+> Give Annie a compliment

 Compliment Anyone:
 > Compliment Me